stat545ubc-2023/assignment-b3-poppypeapea/README.md

 - **Summary Statistics**: Provides summary statistics of the filtered dataset, offering insights into data distribution and key metrics.

 ## Live Application
-You can access the application at [Water Flow Analysis Tool](#https://poppypeapea.shinyapps.io/flowrate/).
+You can access the application at [Water Flow Analysis Tool] (#https://poppypeapea.shinyapps.io/flowrate/).

 ## Getting Started